Green Corn Festival

-The Green Corn Festival was celebrated by many Indian tribes in one form or another.
+The Green Corn Festival was celebrated by many Native Americans in one form or another.
 These early people were very grateful for their harvests.
 Tribes held several festivals each year to say prayers of thanks to their gods.
 One of the most important was the Green Corn Festival.
 This festival was held in late summer or early fall, when the corn they had planted had ripened on the stalk.
 The expression "green corn" refers to ripened sweet corn, corn you could eat.

 These early people were great farmers.
 They depended on three staples - corn, beans, and squash.
 In the Woodland areas, these food items were so important that they had a name.
 They were called "The Three Sisters".
 The Three Sisters were mixed together to make a vegetable dish called succotash.
 But corn was always special.